Gas and electricity

 - Three bedrooms: $1.70.

-These charges were worked out based on how much water public housing tenants have used in the past.
+These charges were worked out based on how much water public housing renters have used in the past.

 The cost has been lowered by including the government concession for water use and sewerage disposal charges.
-This was done so that individual tenants are not disadvantaged.
+This was done so that individual renters are not disadvantaged.